zeeshanthedev590/personal-blog/content/posts/project-ideas.md

 ---
 So for the past some day i have been trying to find some project ideas.
 In my mind the project should be something that people around me can use and especially me.

-Given that i went over multiple sources to find project ideas include product hunt and the [ProjectBook](https://projectbook.code.brettchalupa.com/) (this helped alot).
+Given that i went over multiple sources to find project ideas including product hunt and the [ProjectBook](https://projectbook.code.brettchalupa.com/) (this helped alot).
 After going through these sources i was got three ideas

 1. A social media website